 - a.
-Newly diagnosed TIDM using standard diagnostic practise (26); - b.
+Newly diagnosed TIDM using standard diagnostic practice (26); - b.
 Age 7 months 15 years (inclusive); - c.
 Parent/legal representative of the patient are willing to give consent for the study; - d.
-Parent/legal representative of the patient are able to fill out study material; - e.
-Patient aged 8 years and over is able to fill out study material.
+Parent/legal representative of the patient are able to comply with the treatment regimen and study visits. - e.
+Patient aged 8 years and over are able to comply with the treatment regimen and study visits.